-Intel Smart Connect (ISCT) is an Intel’s proprietary technology which is similar to Apple Power Nap.
-It works only on Windows PCs with certain Intel CPUs and Intel chipset manufactured starting from 2013 and requires BIOS support.
+Intel® Smart Connect Technology (ISCT) is a proprietary tool similar to Apple Power Nap.
+It works only on Windows PCs with certain Intel CPUs and Intel chipsets manufactured starting in 2013, and it requires BIOS support.

-Advanced > PCH Configuration > Intel(R) Smart Connect Technology > ISCT Configuration
+- Advanced > PCH Configuration > Intel Smart Connect Technology > ISCT Configuration

-Advanced > Intel(R) Smart Connect Technology > Intel(R) Smart Connect Technology
+- Advanced > Intel Smart Connect Technology > Intel Smart Connect Technology

-- Settings > Advanced > Intel(R) Smart Connect Technology
+- Settings > Advanced > Intel Smart Connect Technology

 ISCT also requires installing a utility that is available for Windows 7, 8 and 8.1.
 On most recent Windows computers that support ISCT, all necessary softwar should be installed by default.
-You can also download it from Intel website.
+You can also download it from the Intel website.

 Waking up over a local network

-To enable WoL/WoWLAN, open System Preferences-> Energy Saver and enable option Wake for network access, Wake for Ethernet network access or Wake for Wi-Fi network access, depending on the computer configuration.
+To enable WoL/WoWLAN, open System Preferences-> Energy Saver and enable the option "Wake for network access", "Wake for Ethernet network access" or "Wake for Wi-Fi network access", depending on the computer configuration.

-To check if your Mac supports Wake-on-Wifi (WoWLAN) feature:
+To see if your Mac supports WoWLAN: